ehcache/ehcache3-samples/README.md

-# ehcache3-samples
+# Ehcache 3 Samples

-Some examples / tutorials on using Ehcache 3.
+This repository contains examples of and tutorials about usage of Ehcache 3.